sveljko/base41/base41.md

   and fail if it is not
 - It needs tables for encoding and decoding
-- Pretty much no data is multiple of 3 in length, except by accident, so most of the time you'll have on or two padding chars at the end.
+- Pretty much no data is multiple of 3 in length, except by accident, so most of the time you'll have one or two padding chars at the end.
   For short data length this may be important.
-- Code is weird, with those 3 byte chunks...
+- Code is weird and complex and tricky, with those 3 byte chunks...
-- With 3 byte chunks and padding, code is actually a little tricky
 - Since it's tricky, code also isn't very small or fast

 ### This encoding requires division by 41, isn't that slow?